adap/flower/doc/source/how-to-design-stateful-clients.rst

     #        [ 0.32991896,  0.55540414,  0.44085534],
     #        [-0.10758364,  1.97619858, -0.37120501]])

-    # Now, let's serialize it an construct an Array
+    # Now, let's serialize it and construct an Array
     arr = array_from_numpy(arr_np)

     # If we print it (note the binary data)